 With a wingspan of 82 1/2 inches the original was powered by a 5 cc Bonnier diesel (similar to a Micron) with a four blade propeller.

 Purely out of curiosity, I searched for the term Bonnier diesel, and found Adrian's Model Aero Engines.

-The Famous Louis Bleriot.
+Free plans for an electric powered RC scale model with a 1 meter wingspan, of the Famous Louis Bleriot Canard XXV.
 Read more about two of the flying scale models you can download.

 How to design your own toy helicopter.
-Download the article from Aeromodeller magazine.
+I have made a PDF copy of the article from Aeromodeller magazine.

 Download the Dutch flying saucer PDF article including the plans.